rajeshdewan/-DevOps-Course-Starter/README.md

 with bind mount
 docker run --mount type=bind,src=C:/Users/Rajesh/Devops_project/DevOps-Course-Starter/todo_app,dst=/app/src/todo_app -p 8000:8000 --env-file .env  todo-app:prod

+#########

+Module 6 C4 Diagram
+The diagram to be openend using : https://app.diagrams.net/ This app was used to create the diagrams

+There are 3 separate tabs for Context, container and component diagram

 #############
 Exercise-7 commands
 #docker build --target test --tag my-test-image .